Lemon Law / Delaware FAQs

-The Delaware Lemon Law covers drivers whose vehicles suffer a nonconformity or defect within the first 12 months, that can't be repaired after 4 attempts by the manufacturer-authorized dealership.
+The Delaware Lemon Law covers drivers whose vehicles suffer a nonconformity or defect within the first 12 months that can't be repaired after four (4) attempts by the manufacturer-authorized dealership.

 Likewise, if you are experiencing paint problems, the same kind of problem (electrical, water leak in the back versus water leak in the front, front brakes and then back brakes and then front brakes again), or if it is a significant problem that has occurred twice, we welcome you to submit your information for our consideration.
 We handle each case separately and we have made exceptions in the past.

 Not in Delaware.
 It does not matter how many miles you drive your car in the first year, as long as it is covered under the manufacturer's warranty.

-Also, if a dealer misrepresents a car at the time of sale, you may have rights under the Unfair Trade Practices Act.
+Additionally, if a dealer misrepresents a car at the time of sale, you may have rights under the Unfair Trade Practices Act.
 We encourage you to contact us to find out if and how we can be of assistance in these matters.